The Foundling by Leo Crane

 J— dreams of a family where wild birds are his brothers and sisters and he can escape the urban chaos of London.
-He lives with his adopted dads in a loving home, but can’t forget his past and the violent emotions he feels towards the young mother who abandoned him.
+He lives with his adopted dads in a loving home, but can’t forget his past and the violent emotions he feels toward the young mother who abandoned him.
 In times of anger and sadness, he turns to the piano and the music that allows his dreams to flourish.

 The Foundling was part of this project UK artist and animation director Leo Crane conceived the project together with 9-year-old J-.
 After their pitch was selected, they both sat for a couple or more sessions (lasting 5-6 minutes each), as a documentary process where the story revealed itself (just as J- talk on birds and dreams) rather than a prescribed set of questions.